ibelgin/Temporary-Mail-App/README.md

 # React-Native-TempMail-App

-This App Is Under Devolopment
+This App Will Be Out Soon